renovatebot/renovate/website/docs/configuration-options.md

 ## bazel

+## bbUseDefaultReviewers

+Apply the default reviewers rules to PR's (Bitbucket server only).

 ## branchName

 It's recommended to use our default templates, but you may override branch name if you really wish.
 It's recommended to still keep `depName` and `newMajor` in the branch name to make sure all other Renovate features can still work.